Namkhai Norbu: Tibet

 In his early years, Norbu studied at the Derge Gonchen monastery.
 At the age of nine, he entered a Sakya college, where he studied Buddhist philosophy for many years with Khyenrab Chökyi Odzer.
 He also received numerous tantric and Dzogchen transmissions and teachings from many masters, including his paternal uncle Togden Ugyen Tendzin, his maternal uncle Khyentse Rinpoche Chökyi Wangchug, as well as Drubwang Rinpoche Kunga Palden, Negyab Rinpoche, Drugse Gyurmed Dorje, Dzongsar Khyentse Chökyi Lodrö, Dudjom Rinpoche Yeshe Dorje, and Bo Gongkar Rinpoche.
 He also received teachings at Dzogchen Monastery.
 In 1951, he received various teachings from the female yogi Ayu Khandro Dorje Paldrön (1838–1953).

 Norbu was invited to China in 1953 as a representative of the Tibetan monasteries.
 After visiting Chengdu and Chungching, he accepted an invitation to teach Classical Tibetan in Menyag and also had the opportunity to learn Chinese there.
 During this time, he met Kangkar Rinpoche, from whom he received instruction on the Six Yogas of Naropa, and other teachings.

 After having had a vision in a dream, Norbu returned to Derge.
 It was here that he met his root teacher, Rigdzin Changchub Dorje, in 1955 (when Norbu was sixteen).
 He stayed at Dorje's residence in Khamdogar for six months, and it was under this teacher that Norbu gained real experiential knowledge of Dzogchen.

 Changchub Dorje was a disciple of Adzom Drugpa, Nyagla Padma Dündul, and Shardza Trashi Gyaltsen Rinpoche (1859–1935), and was the leader of a small community of lay practitioners, as well as a doctor of Tibetan medicine.
 From Changchub Dorje, Norbu received authentic transmissions of all three series of Dzogchen (Semde, Longde, and Menngagde).

 Italy

 In the late 1950s, Norbu made a pilgrimage that took him to central Tibet, India, Bhutan, and Nepal.
-Because of the turmoil and aftermath of the 1959 Tibetan Rebellion, he could not return to Derge from Sikkim, so he stayed as a refugee in Gangtok, working as an author and editor of Tibetan literature for the Chogyal government from 1958 to 1960.
+Because of the turmoil and aftermath of the 1959 Tibetan Rebellion, he could not return to Derge from Sikkim, so he stayed as a refugee in Gangtok, working as a writer and editor of Tibetan literature for the Chogyal government from 1958 to 1960.
 It was here that he met with the Italian Tibetologist Giuseppe Tucci.
 Also during his time in Sikkim, he met and received teachings from the XVI Gyalwa Karmapa.